seejohnrun/seejohnrun.github.io/_posts/2011-02-16-rename-mysql-database.markdown

 ---

-Given you don t have a bunch of extra triggers and things set up, this Ruby snippet will move everything for you:
+Given you don't have a bunch of extra triggers and things set up, this Ruby snippet will move everything for you:

 ``` ruby
 require 'rubygems'